sothach/inspiral/README.md

 ## App Requirements
 1. Fill a two-dimensional NxN grid with NxN numbers (N is odd and the numbers are monotone increasing).
 2. Start in the middle/center  and walk counter-clockwise to the outside.
 The middle square starts with 1.
-3. Now given a location (one of the cell-values), calculate the Manhattan-Distance to the center.
+3. Now given a location (one of the cell-values), calculate the rectilinear distance to the center.
 4. How many steps are required to go from location 368078 to the center?

 ### Prerequisites & bulding the example